Google Panda And Penguin Updates

 Google Is Always Trying To Improve The Internet

 Google tries to provide high quality content to its individuals.
-Google’s overall goal is to make sure that the only sites that show up are those websites that have something useful to contribute.
-Sites that try to take content, fill a niche or otherwise scrape earnings off other legitimate sites are slowly being removed from their search engines.
-Some, such as eHow, update their requirements such that they preserve a ranking as a resource for a variety of details.
+Google’s overall goal is make sure that only sites show up websites that have something useful to contribute.
+Sites that try take content, fill niche otherwise scrape earnings other legitimate sites slowly being removed their search engines.
+Some, such update their requirements such that they preserve a ranking as a resource for a variety of details.
 Others merely perish under the waves of Google updates, their webmasters moved on to more rewarding tasks.

 Google’s intent is to make the Net an excellent resource for information.
 The Panda updates assist this goal, along with various other code-named updates such as Penguin. ( see below ) As Google enhances their algorithm, so do they enhance the quality and accessibility of content online.
 This makes the search engines and the internet a much better place for people looking for good quality content.
 The internet is based upon Google and we need to follow their lead and follow their guidelines and procedures.
 Otherwise, we will find ourselves stuck out on the cold.